csePriyanshu/Developer-Essentials-Procedures-and-Commands/Linux_commands_and_github_access.md

 4. **rm**: Remove/delete a file - `rm`
 5. **clear**: Clear all text in terminal window - `clear`
 6. **touch**: Create a new file - `touch <filename.extension>`

+###  Uninstall Installed Packages
-7. Run the following command to view the log and find recently installed packages - `less /var/log/apt/history.log`
+- Run the following command to view the log and find installed packages:
+  - `less /var/log/apt/history.log`
+- To uninstall a package, use the following command:
+  - `sudo apt remove <package_name>`
+- To completely remove the package, including its configuration files, use:
+  - `sudo apt purge <package_name>`
+- Automatic Removal of Unused Dependencies:
+  - `sudo apt autoremove`

 ### Write into a file:
 - **echo**: Write a single line.